By Floridea di Ciommo, CambiaMo and Berlin pilot site leader, The Berlin pitot focused on an online service that aids on-demand ride-sharing…

 In the framework of the INDIMO project, door2door will carry out the Berlin pilot, focusing on user testing, to analyse the whole user experience of each user group.
 Jointly with all involved partners, door2door will gather data and experiences regarding not only the accessibility of the digital service itself, such as multimodal journey route planning, booking and paying, but also the actual user experience of a shared ride.

-The Berlin pilot intends to identify user requirements of selected user groups, which can be translated into guidelines, to develop universally accessible technology, products and services.
-The aim is to achieve higher product quality standards, but also to increase the overall knowledge of employees and involved partners, to develop a wider understanding and sensitivity about accessibility issues.
-The focus of the pilot is centred around the core competency of door2door, multimodal journey planners and ride-pooling services.
-Throughout the pilot field test, researchers, product managers, software developers and operational staff will be involved, to ensure that the appropriate framework and methodology is in place, so that the user journey can be well documented and all necessary data is collected.
+The Berlin pilot identified user requirements of selected user groups, which were translated into guidelines, to develop universally accessible technology, products and services.
+The aim was to achieve higher product quality standards, but also to increase the overall knowledge of employees and involved partners, to develop a wider understanding and sensitivity about accessibility issues.
+The focus of the pilot was centred around the core competency of door2door, multimodal journey planners and ride-pooling services.
+Throughout the pilot field test, researchers, product managers, software developers and operational staff were involved, to ensure that the appropriate framework and methodology could be deployed.

-The following pilot stakeholders will be involved, together with the INDIMO target groups:
+The following pilot stakeholders were involved, together with the INDIMO target groups: